DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Method

-Although this refinement drives the estimate toward the clean target, it reduces variability associated with noise–corrupted or unobserved components.
-To restore this variability, each M–step is followed by a re–noising stage that returns to the E–step, reintroducing structured uncertainty according to

-which preserves the statistical characteristics of the diffusion prior while maintaining consistency with the measurement constraints.

-Unlike a maximum a posteriori (MAP) approach that seeks a single optimum $\arg\max_{\mathbf{x}_t}\log p_t(\mathbf{y}|\mathbf{x}_t; \sigma_t)$, our method performs stochastic sampling within the diffusion-defined latent space, thereby exploring the posterior distribution rather than collapsing to one mode.
-To further improve convergence stability, we adopt an EDM-inspired annealing schedule in which the effective noise or step size decays polynomially (with exponent in the range $[-4,-7]$), enabling smoother and more stable refinement under low-noise conditions.
+This refinement drives the estimate toward the measurement-consistent solution but reduces variability in noise-corrupted or unobserved components.
+To restore this variability, each refinement cycle is followed by a re-noising step.
+This controlled stochasticity prevents overfitting and allows the next cycle to explore from a fresh state while maintaining measurement consistency.
+Unlike maximum a posteriori (MAP) estimation, our method performs stochastic sampling in the diffusion-defined latent space, exploring the posterior rather than collapsing to one mode.
+To improve convergence stability, we adopt an EDM-inspired annealing schedule in which the step size decays polynomially (exponent in $[-4, -7]$), concentrating more iterations in the low-noise regime where fine-scale refinement is most effective.